mathjax/MathJax-docs/web/hosting.rst

 It is the contents of the ``mathjax/components/dist`` directory that you want to make available on your server, as these are the files that are served from the CDNs that provide MathJax.
 You should move them to a convenient location on your server.
-THis might be a top-level directory called ``mathjax``, for example.
+This might be a top-level directory called ``mathjax``, for example.